jonlpersson/ed-latimore/site/_drafts/a-pro-boxer-tells-you-the-best-boxing-gloves-money-can-buy.md

 For everyone else, I know that buying boxing gloves for the first time is a daunting task.
 There are so many brands and so many recommendations.
 So, I don’t claim that my recommendations are the best, but they come from my experience as a boxer and some feedback from other legit fighters.

 On top of that, rather than just putting together a list of fighting gloves for traffic and affiliate sales, I actually own all the gloves I mentioned or I tested them extensively, either for this article or in the past.

+## What to look for when it comes to picking a boxing glove

+Though this article gives my recommendations, perhaps you want to try something different.

+You may be in a gym with an exclusive deal with a company like Everlast, Ringside, or Title Boxing, so you have to use gear with only that logo.

+Or, you saw some gloves, and you really like them, but you want to be sure you’re gonna get your money’s worth.

+The following criteria are all that you need to consider when picking a good boxing glove.

+### Material

+Boxing gloves can be made of real leather, synthetic leather, or vinyl.
+Those materials are listed from most to least expensive.
+The material the glove is constructed with is the single greatest determinant of the glove’s price.

+Notice that two of the three materials contain the word “leather.”
+In case you don’t know, leather is produced through the tanning or chemical curing of animal hides and skins to prevent decomposition.
+I used to think leather only came from alligators, but it can come from almost any animal.

+The most widely used hides are sourced from cattle, sheep, goats, horses, buffalo, pigs, and hogs, as well as aquatic animals like seals and alligators.
+Leather is a high-quality material for boxing gloves because the curing process makes them sturdy, flexible, and incredibly resistant to decay and damage.

+#### Real leather

+Boxing gloves that use real leather universally use cowhide leather.
+Cowhide leather’s most significant advantage is that it’s resistant to smells and odors that come from hours of keeping sweaty hands inside.
+When you need to clean them to deal with any odors, it’s easy because leather does not absorb water easily.

+Most importantly, the leather construction is extremely durable and resistant to cracking and chaffing.
+A pair of genuine leather gloves, in theory, can last a fighter’s entire career, even with heavy use.
+This is why a pair of high-quality leather gloves from a company like Winning *start* at $350 and are the standard.

+In fact, I could stop this article right here and tell you to pick up a pair of Winning Boxing Gloves, and no one would disagree.
+However, those gloves are out of the price range of many professional fighters, let alone amateur or hobbyist boxers.

+Real leather boxing gloves are the gold standard because they’re long-lasting, durable, and they stay clean.

+#### Polyurethane leather (synthetic leather)

+Polyurethane (PU) is the most common synthetic material that MMA and boxing gloves are made of these days.
+It's a cost-effective alternative to leather, has superior durability to vinyl, and provides an excellent combination of flexibility, comfort, and aesthetics.

+PU gloves are lightweight, making them ideal for sparring or punching bag work.
+Furthermore, there are a wide variety of quality levels available in terms of their exact material composition; affordable budget models can be easily found while still getting the same great features as more expensive premium options.

+#### Vinyl

+Vinyl is frequently used in boxing and MMA gloves since it's inexpensive, simple to make, and easy to keep looking its best.
+They don’t stand up to the beatdowns of heavy bag workouts, as vinyl is more vulnerable to cracks and less durable than other materials.
+It’s also not as comfortable.

+In addition, vinyl tends to accumulate unpleasant smells with time because the material is less breathable.
+In fact, if you aren’t careful, these gloves can actually grow mold and mildew quite easily, as there is quite a lot of bacteria that floats around the boxing gym.

+These are not smells that will easily come out.
+Also, mold is a real issue that synthetic of genuine leather simply doesn’t have to contend with.
+Combine this with the fact that they crack easily under heavy use, and you can see why these gloves are priced cheaply.